fabianmartins/alienattack.workshop/README.md

 2. Save everything and run **`cdk diff -c envname=<envName> -c suffix=<suffix>`** at the terminal.
 This will show you what will be changed on your environment
 3. If you agree with the changes, run **`cdk deploy -c envname=<envName> -c suffix=<suffix>`** to deploy the changes

 After fixing this, try to login to the manager console again (*fixActivity 4).
 You will be forwarded to the configuration page.
 The access seems to be ok.

-But *DON'T TRY TO PLAY YET*.
+But, **DON'T TRY TO PLAY YET**.

 In accordance to some notes found, there are other pieces to be fixed.